 - AN EMERGENCY KIT

-In addition to some basic first-aid supplies, you’ll want to include items such as a flashlight, compass and weather radio on hand.
+In addition to some basic first-aid supplies, you’ll want to include items such as a flashlight, compass and weather radio.

 - ROPE AND BUNGEE CORDS